 The address used on the school's admission form must be the current one at the time of application, i.e. the family's main residence.
 If the address changes subsequently, the parents should notify the school.
 Where the parents live at different addresses, and there is shared parenting, the address used will normally be the one where the child wakes up for the majority of Monday to Friday mornings.
 If there is any doubt about this, then the address of the Child Benefit recipient will be used.
 Parents may be asked to show evidence of the claim that is being made for the address, e.g. identity cards of various sorts showing the child's address as the one claimed.
-Where there is dispute about the correct address to use, the governors reserve the right to make enquiries of any relevant third parties, e.g. the child's GP, Council Tax Office, Electoral Registration Officer, utilities provider.
+Where there is dispute about the correct address to use, the Governing Board reserve the right to make enquiries of any relevant third parties, e.g. the child's GP, Council Tax Office, Electoral Registration Officer, utilities provider.
 For children of UK Service personnel and other Crown Servants returning to the area proof of the posting is all that is required.

-Non-routine or in-year admissions
+In-year admissions

-It sometimes happens that a child needs to change school other than at the "normal" time; such admissions are known as non-routine or in-year admissions.
 In-year admission is the process of applying for a school place during the school year.
 Any applications for the intake made after the start of the autumn term will be treated as an in-year application.

 The in-year admission process is managed by the school.
 Parents are required to complete the in-year application form, which is available from the school website.